Phileosopher/commonplace/results.md

 - Taken far enough, *everyone* is responsible, even [God](religion.md).

 For all failings, everyone connected is at fault somehow, and it's only a matter of assigning [percentages](math.md).
 Since the entire planet is connected by about six degrees of social relationships, everyone is somewhat [morally](morality.md) responsible for all bad things.

+APPLICATION: Fan theories and hacks, while often [hilarious](humor.md), are brilliant ways the public answers clear [story](stories.md) and [engineering](engineering.md) failures the original creator could *never* have considered.
+These theories show the consumers have been so [affected](meaning.md) by the creative work that they decide to produce for themselves.

 We *should* be finding ways to not see failure again in the future, but that requires halting the [habit](habits.md) of blame.
 Most people don't, though, because they feel [injustice](morality-justice.md) over the [past trauma](hardship-ptsd.md) that haunts them, and they often start down the path to [evil](morality-evil.md).